• Printer Friendly Version

 ABOUT THE AUTHORS

-Dr. Steve Miff is the President and CEO of Parkland Center for Clinical Innovation, a leading, non-profit, data science, artificial intelligence and innovation organization affiliated with Parkland Health & Hospital System, one of the country’s largest and most progressive safety-net hospitals.
-Spurred by his passion to use next-generation analytics and technology to help serve the most vulnerable and underserved residents, Steve and his team focus on leveraging technology, data science, and clinical expertise to obtain unique social-determinants-of-health data and incorporate those holistic, personal insights into point-of-care interventions.
+Steve Miff, PhD President and CEO Dr. Steve Miff is the President and CEO of Parkland Center for Clinical Innovation, a leading, non-profit, data science, artificial intelligence and innovation organization affiliated with Parkland Health & Hospital System, one of the country’s largest and most progressive safety-net hospitals.
+Spurred by his passion to use next-generation analytics and technology to help serve the most vulnerable and underserved residents, Steve and his team focus on leveraging technology, data science, and clinical expertise to obtain unique non-medical-determinants-of-health data and incorporate those holistic, personal insights into point-of-care interventions.
+Read More

 “Kudos to Kosel and Miff to produce a playbook that is pragmatic and timely.
 It will no doubt serve as a bellwether as others attempt to clarify their relationship between health and healthcare.”